cwseitz/ELN/README.md

 # bamboo
-A pandas/matplotlib wrapper for data analysis and generating publication-quality plots.
+A pandas/matplotlib wrapper for image-based data analysis and generating publication-quality plots.

  - Use a built-in template or build a plot from scratch
  - Output batches of plots as pdf